ovikk/react-graphql-typescript/README.md

-A project to view the user list(CRUD) using React ,Typescript and graphql.
+A project to view the user list(CRUD) using React ,Typescript and Apolloclient graphql.

 ## To run the client
 - Clone / Download the project